JoshAtticus/Takko/README.md

 * 🌐 CloudLink 3 Client (Component of MeowerBot.py)

 # ⌨ Commands ⌨
-* `@Octavia help` - Displays a list of commands.
+* `@Takko help` - Displays a list of commands.
-* `@Octavia add (response)` - If Octavia says that she doesn't know how to reply, use this command to improve her memory.
+* `@Takko add (response)` - If Takko says that he doesn't know how to reply, use this command to improve his memory.
-* `@Octavia cancel` - If Octavia says that she doesn't know how to reply, use this command to abort adding a new response.
+* `@Takko cancel` - If Takko says that he doesn't know how to reply, use this command to abort adding a new response.